MCP and Agentic Skills Risk Coverage

 • Agentic skills: the behavior packages, rules, hooks, extensions, and workflow instructions that tell agents how to combine tools into real actions.

 The MCP and Agentic Skills Risk Coverage Pack maps those two layers to existing SecurityRecipes artifacts.
-It is designed for platform teams, procurement reviewers, GRC, investors, and acquirers who need to know whether the project tracks the newest risks without reading the whole site.
+It is designed for platform teams, procurement reviewers, GRC, reviewers, and reviewers who need to know whether the project tracks the newest risks without reading the whole site.

 Generated artifact